Rain and showers :

 Wind direction :

-When planning a bicycle trip, look where the wind is coming from.
+When planning a bicycle trip, check out wind direction, force and forecast.

-Wind direction in Holland is generally fairly stable during a day.
+Wind direction in Holland is generally fairly stable during the day.
+But force can vary greatly between morning and afternoon.
 Even a moderate wind will be very noticeable in this open country.
-Avoid having to cycle against the wind on the last stretch of your bike trip.
+Try to avoid adverse wind on the last stretch of your bike trip.

 Always take a rain jacket with you.
 And/or at least a rain poncho.
 Even on a summer day that starts with full blue skies.